Nsadaa/World-CO2-Emissions-Exploratory-Data-Analysis-Visualization/README.md

 ## Introduction
 >World Co2 Emissions Exploratory Data Analysis , Visualization &amp; Story Telling Using Python

+## Objectives
+> Analyse The Data And Build Useful Insights.
+>
+> Identify The Releationship Between Each Features.
+>
+> Find Reasons For The Each Realtionships.

 ## Summary About Dataset
 ### Features
 > Country: Unique Identifier.